ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## Opportunities

 The Trusted Platform Module (TPM) is now a commonly available peripheral on many commodity compute platforms,  both servers and desktops.
-Smartphones commonly have either an actual TPM, or have the ability to emulate one in software running in a trusted execution environment {{I-D.ietf-teep-architecture}}.
+Smartphones commonly have either an actual TPM, or have the ability to emulate one in software running in a Trusted Execution Environment {{I-D.ietf-teep-architecture}}.
 There are now few barriers to creating a standards-based system for remote attestation procedures.

 A number of niche solutions have emerged that provide for use-case specific remote attestation, but none have the generality needed to be used across the Internet.

 ## Overview of Document

-The architecture described in this document (along with the accompanying protocol implementation documents) enables the use of a common format for communicating Claims about an Attester to a Relying Party.
+The architecture described in this document (along with the accompanying solution and reference documents) enables the use of common formats for communicating Claims about an Attester to a Relying Party.
+[FIXME Attester?
+Flows?
+To what end?]

 Existing transports were not designed to carry attestation Claims.
-It is therefore necessary to design serializations of Claims that fit into a variety of transports, for instance: X509 certificates, TLS negotiations, or EtherNet/IP.
+It is therefore necessary to design serializations of Claims that fit into a variety of transports, for instance: X.509 certificates, TLS negotiations, YANG modules or EtherNet/IP.
 There are also new, greenfield uses for remote attestation.
 Transport and serialization of these can be done without retrofitting.
-This is described in [TBD].
+This is described in [FIXME what's the ref?
+The meaning is in the ref... style issue].

-While it is not anticipated that the existing niche solutions described in the use cases section will exchange claims directly, the use of a common format enables common code.
+While it is not anticipated that the existing niche solutions described in the use cases section [FIXME shouldn't that be here by now?] will exchange claims directly, the use of a common format enables common code.
-As some of the code needs to be in intentionally hard to modify trusted modules, the use of a common format significantly reduces the cost of adoption to all parties.
+As some of the code needs to be in intentionally hard to modify trusted modules, the use of a common formats and transfer protocols significantly reduces the cost of adoption to all parties.
 This commonality also significantly reduces the incidence of critical bugs.

 In some environments the collection of Evidence by the Attester to be provided to the Verifier is part of an existing protocol: this document does not change that, rather embraces those legacy mechanisms as part of the specification.
 This is an evolutionary path forward, not revolutionary.